Dan Coats: Political campaigns

-Coats defeated Democratic U.S. Representative Brad Ellsworth by a 15-point margin to return to the Senate.

-Coats became the senior senator from Indiana after Richard Lugar lost a challenge in the 2012 Republican primary election and subsequently was not re-elected to the Senate in 2012.
-Coats served the remainder of his term with Democrat Joe Donnelly.

-Electoral history

 Personal life

 He is married to Marsha Coats, Indiana's woman representative to the Republican National Committee.

 He received the Big Brothers Big Sisters of America's Charles G. Berwind Lifetime Achievement Award in 2012.

 In 2015, Coats received the Benjamin Harrison Presidential Site Advancing American Democracy Award.

 Coats is described as a "die-hard Chicago Cubs fan".
 He and Marsha Coats went to a Cubs game the day after their wedding.